Faculty & Staff

 Professional Publications & Contributions

 Professor Green is a scholar, writer, and teacher of U.S. history.
-He directs the new Public History Track in the History Master's Program.
 He received his PhD in history from Yale University in 1972 and five years later joined the faculty at UMass Boston.
 Professor Green has also held lectureships at Warwick University in England, the University of Genoa in Italy where he was a Fulbright Senior Fellow, and Harvard University where he has taught in the Trade Union Program since 1987.
+Professor Green is a Distinguished Lecturer for the Organization of American Historians and a member of the editorial board of the Journal of American History.
+His next book, a history of the West Virginia mine wars, will be published by Grove Atlantic in 2014.